tokenika/tokenika.github.io/content/Content2.md

 #### Financial Name Service

 We've set out to create our own dApp to be deployed on EOS.
-We'll be taking advantage of the opportunities created by [the European PSD2 legislation](https://www.evry.com/en/news/articles/psd2-the-directive-that-will-change-banking-as-we-know-it/).
+We're taking advantage of the opportunities introduced by [the European PSD2 legislation](https://www.evry.com/en/news/articles/psd2-the-directive-that-will-change-banking-as-we-know-it/) by creating a blockchain-based authorization layer for third-party providers.

 #### Start-up incubator

 If you have a good idea which could be turned into a large-scale dApp, we can help you make it real.
-We have access to VC funds interested in investing in blockchain-based startups utilizing EOS (e.g. [Speedup Group](http://speedupgroup.com/en/)).
+We have access to VC funds interested in investing in startups utilizing EOS (e.g. [Speedup Group](http://speedupgroup.com/en/)).

 #### Digital assets investments